Galapagos

 • Committed to responsible travel: we reinvest in the environment and local communities across our destinations.

-Day 1: Arrive in Baltra - Charles Darwin Research Station
+Day 1: Baltra Airport - Highlands

-Dinner included.
+Lunch and Dinner included.

 Breakfast, Lunch, and Dinner included.

 Depending on weather conditions, either at the end of the morning or early in the afternoon, we will snorkel or kayak around Gardner Island.
 Its calm waters and attractive landscape give you a great experience above and below water.
-Located on the north coast of Española, Gardner Bay has tranquil white sand beach.
+Located on the north coast of Española Gardner Bay has tranquil white sand beach.
 The fine grains of sand make perfect terrain for a soft walk and a relaxing late in the afternoon.
 Don’t get me wrong, you won’t be alone, sea lions and Hood mocking birds will keep company.

 Breakfast, Lunch, and Dinner included.